AlexZ0729/speech/examples/timit/README.md

-The Timit Speech corpus must be purchased from the LDC to run these experiments.
-The catalog number is [LDC93S1].

 The data is mapped from 61 to 48 phonemes for training.
 For final test set evaluation the 48 phonemes are again mapped to 39.
 The phoneme mapping is the standard recipe, the map used here is taken from the [Kaldi TIMIT recipe].